-Traffic Is Way Down, Due To Lockdowns, But Air Pollution?
+Traffic Is Way Down Because Of Lockdown, But Air Pollution?
 Not So Much

 The Houston metro area is home to the largest concentration of petrochemical facilities in the country.
 Refineries and chemical plants are major emitters of not only nitrogen oxide, but sulfur dioxide, which also contributes to smog and haze.

 NPR's analysis also found only modest decreases in Houston's soot pollution during the lockdown.
-The median amount of soot in the air decreased by just 13% in Houston compared to previous five years, according to air monitoring sites that reported data between March 15 and the end of April.
+The median amount of soot in the air decreased by just 13% in Houston compared with the previous five years, according to air monitoring sites that reported data between March 15 and the end of April.
 Air monitoring sites that reported comparable data in greater Los Angeles showed a 30% decrease.
 There was not adequate data to compare soot levels in Pittsburgh.

-Chronic exposure to soot is associated with shorter life expectancies, lung cancer, diabetes and low birth weight, and can exacerbate respiratory and cardiovascular illnesses.
+Chronic exposure to soot is associated with shorter life expectancies, lung cancer, diabetes and low birth weight and can exacerbate respiratory and cardiovascular illnesses.

 Regulatory rollbacks could make industrial pollution more severe in the future.
-The Trump Administration announced this spring that it will not strengthen limits on soot, despite an assessment published earlier this year by EPA scientists which found that a stronger standard would save lives.
+The Trump administration announced this spring that it will not strengthen limits on soot, despite an assessment published earlier this year by EPA scientists that found that a stronger standard would save lives.

 An accidental experiment

-Scientists around the country say reduced car traffic offers them an unexpected opportunity to study how cars, trucks, factories and power plants contribute to air pollution, and to test the assumptions that go into pollution models.
+Scientists around the country say reduced car traffic offers them an unexpected opportunity to study how cars, trucks, factories and power plants contribute to air pollution and to test the assumptions that go into pollution models.

 One such study is already underway at Texas A&M University, where atmospheric scientist Gunnar Schade examined preliminary air data for the city of Houston and found that levels of particulate matter increased slightly in at least one location in Houston during the lockdown.